Akuli/odotdot/docs/syntax-spec.md

   expression.
 Giving two or more optional arguments with same names is a syntax error.
 Unlike in e.g. C, all arguments are evaluated in the order they appear in the code, from left to right.
 (TODO: test this)
+- Dotparen call expressions: `expr.(method arg1 arg2 arg3)` is equivalent to
+  `(expr.method arg1 arg2 arg3)`.
+The arguments must be expressions, and there
+  can be any number of them. `expr` can be any expression, and `method` must be an identifier.
 - Infixed function call expressions: ``(arg1 `function` arg2)`` is equivalent to `(function arg1 arg2)`.
 Here `func`, `arg1` and `arg2` can be any
   expressions.
 There must be exactly 2 arguments, and no optional arguments.